darklynx/request-baskets/docker/README.md

 Second step uses [Dockerfile](./minimal/Dockerfile) to build image based on simply wonderful [alpine](https://github.com/docker-library/docs/tree/master/alpine) image from official Docker library.
 This image has less then 5 MB size and with `request-baskets` service included the final image takes just ~15 MB.

-Important: since `alpine` image includes minimal or even less dependencies to minimize the image size the [static linking](http://www.blang.io/posts/2015-04_golang-alpine-build-golang-binaries-for-alpine-linux/) during Go compilation is a solution to build an executable that may run inside `alpine` container.
+**Important:** since `alpine` image includes minimal to none dependencies to minimize the original image size the [static linking](http://www.blang.io/posts/2015-04_golang-alpine-build-golang-binaries-for-alpine-linux/) during Go compilation is a solution to build an executable that may run inside `alpine` container.

 Similar to "ubuntu" Docker script this [Dockerfile](./minimal/Dockerfile) also declares a volume to expose the Bolt database location.